codefuse-ai/MFTCoder/mft_peft_hf/README.md

 ```

 ### 2.2 Inference Data Format
-The inference string is a string concatenated by conversation data(system, human and bot contents) in the training data format.
+The inference data contains strings concatenated by conversation data(system, human and bot contents) in the training data format.
 It is used as the data "seen"(before tokenization) by the model in training process.
 It is used as input during the inference process as well.
 Here is an example format of the concatenated string: